AlexDelitzas/adhoc-network-message-service/README.md

 This project provides a real-time message exchange system for ad hoc networks.
 The communication between the nodes is based on TCP sockets.
 The implementation uses tools available on most POSIX-compliant systems.
 It was also tested on a wireless ad hoc network (WANET) consisted of 3 Raspberry Pi Zero W devices.

 ## Description
+The goal of this project is the implementation of a message exchange system which handles the flow of messages between the nodes of an ad hoc network.
+For the network nodes, real-time embedded systems could be used. \
+This application runs on every device in the network and is responsible for transmitting and receiving messages through WiFi with every other device in its range.
+Every message contains the following fields:
+* Sender ID: `uint32`
+* Recipient ID: `uint32`
+* Creation time: Linux timestamp `uint64`
+* Message body: ASCII `char[256]`

+These fields are seperated by the symbol `_`.
+For example:

+    7592_6998_1387909800_Test message

+The application saves in a buffer the messages that it creates or receives.
+It also keeps track of the devices to which the messages have been sent.
+Every time that two devices connect with each other, an exchange of their new messages is performed.
+A device attempts to connect with other devices in its range, when it has new messages in the buffer.

+Every node in the network is characterized by a 4-digit ID.
+IP addresses are formed as `10.0.XX.YY`, where XX are the first 2 digits and YY the last 2 digits of the ID.

+For simulation purposes, every node generates messages to a random recipient in a random time interval of 1 to 5 minutes.

 ## Setup